-Optimizing upper digestive function by ensuring adequate stomach acid levels, bile flow and enzyme secretion is crucial for preventing ripple effects that lead to a leaky gut.
-Sunflower lecithin is one of the unknown supplements for leaky gut that no one is talking about.
+Optimizing upper digestive function by ensuring adequate stomach acid levels, bile flow, and enzyme secretion is crucial for preventing the ripple effects that lead to a leaky gut.
+Sunflower lecithin is not as widely known for healing leaky gut but is a critical component in repairing the intestinal wall.

 What is leaky gut?